-Promising Practices from Research and in the Field Supporting Evidence Support for New Principals There is seamless support from preparation to the principalship, which hinges on collaboration between preparation programs and the district.
+Promising Practices from Research and in the Field Supporting Evidence Support for New Principals There is seamless support from principal preparation to the principalship, which hinges on collaboration between preparation programs and the district.
 Regional and national professional learning programs provide support to some states and districts.
-Published expert opinion supports this practice 79 and a literature review associates this practice with improved principal performance.
-80 Districts and preparation programs carefully select mentors for new principals based on mentor quality measures such as having a history of effectiveness as a principal, demonstrating strong communication and listening skills, and matching mentors and principals based on similar styles of thinking.
-Three qualitative studies describe important aspects of the mentor-protégé relationship, two of which are associated with improved principal practice 81 and one of which is associated with a higher-quality candidate pool.
-82 There is a clear definition of the relationship between new principals and their mentors.
-Three qualitative studies describe important aspects of the mentor-protégé relationship, two of which are associated with improved principal practice 83 and one of which is associated with a higher-quality candidate pool.
-84 Ongoing Principal Professional Learning Professional learning relies on comprehensive evaluation and is tailored to the specific needs of principals.
+Published expert opinion supports this practice 106 and a literature review associates this practice with improved principal performance.
+107 Districts and preparation programs carefully select mentors for new principals based on mentor quality measures such as having a history of effectiveness as a principal, demonstrating strong communication and listening skills, and matching mentors and principals based on similar styles of thinking.
+Three qualitative studies describe important aspects of the mentor-protégé relationship, two of which are associated with improved principal practice 108 and one of which is associated with a higher-quality candidate pool.
+109 One quantitative study found that participation in a program with careful mentor selection and training helped principals grow professionally.
+110 There is a clear definition of the relationship between new principals and their mentors.
+Three qualitative studies describe important aspects of the mentor-protégé relationship, two of which are associated with improved principal practice 111 and one of which is associated with a higher-quality candidate pool.
+112 Individualized Professional learning relies on comprehensive evaluation and is tailored to the specific needs of principals, tied to district leadership competencies, and of high-quality.
 Published expert opinion suggests this can improve principal practice.
-85 Professional learning includes ongoing coaching and collaboration.
+113 Mid-project report studying six districts focused on improving principal pipelines.
+114 One literature review 115 and one qualitative study.
+116 Feedback Districts provide feedback on practice via ongoing coaching.
+The feedback is regular, high-quality, and aligned to a clear set of leadership competencies that are in service of improving outcomes for students.
+Professional learning includes ongoing coaching and collaboration.
 This is an emerging trend in the field.
 Some studies associate one aspect of the NISL professional development program with improved student learning and principal performance over time.
-86 A study of the Balanced Leadership program found that it led to greater principal self-efficacy and positively impacted principal and teacher retention, but did not have an impact on student learning.
-87
+117 A study of the Balanced Leadership program found that it led to greater principal self-efficacy and positively impacted principal and teacher retention, but did not have an impact on student learning.
+118 One literature view emphasizes this practice, 119 as does one qualitative study.
+120 Job-embedded Principal training is focused on developing their own coaching skills so that they have the most potential to help improve instruction in their building.
+Effective principal professional learning models require a visionary superintendent.
+Report containing qualitative case studies.
+121 One qualitative study on importance of the role of the superintendent.
+122 Districts allow principals the time, space, and support to learn through problems of practice and from one another.
+Report containing qualitative case studies 123 and one literature review.
+124 Training is relevant and tied to problems from practice that are actionable.
+One literature review of professional learning in fields outside of education 125 , and one case study focused on high performing school systems.
+126